Can You See Me Now?

 I eventually had to change medications because it would affect my eyes every time I took it.

 I knew years ago that I had to take very good care of my eyes.
 When you have plaque psoriasis on your eyelids and you attempt to put anything on them you have to be very careful not to get the ointment in your eyes.
 These creams can be very damaging to the eyes.
 I would also use eye drops to relieve the pressure in my eyes.

-I was told by my doctor that psoriasis and psoriatic arthritis can lead to infections, because of autoimmune system.
-Psoriatic disease puts us at a risk of the immune system attacking the gland in your eye, the gland that produces tears.
+I was told by my doctor that psoriasis and psoriatic arthritis can lead to infections, because of the autoimmune system.
+Psoriatic disease puts us at a risk of the immune system attacking the gland in your eye that produces tears.

-No matter my travels or wherever I find myself.
-I’m thankful for the friendly reminder of that caution sign to warn me–eye protection beyond this point.
+No matter my travels or wherever I find myself, I’m thankful for the friendly reminder of that caution sign to warn me -- eye protection beyond this point.
 I want to take care of my eyesight and realize that psoriasis and psoriatic arthritis affects the eyes as well as other parts of the body.
 At the end of the day, no one wants vision loss.
-I must treat my eyes with love and see to it that I have healthy eyes.
+I must treat my eyes with love and see to it that they stay healthy.

 Now, do you still think psoriasis is just a skin disease?